 Just as Marilyn was a natural for becoming a lawyer and her fascination for relationships made it natural that she became a family law specialist, she was also a natural for running her own practice.
 Grandpa James and her Dad were fiercely independent and were in their own businesses virtually all of their lives.
 Marilyn seems to have inherited the hard work ethic, the need for independence and motivation to please people at any cost to herself.

 Marilyn loves her specialty, family law, and is fascinated by it.
 She has had quite a variety of interesting and unusual cases with many hearings in courtrooms, which she also loves.
 She takes only family law clients and even then she further specializes in Men's Rights.
 The reason she likes to help men is that even though most Nevada laws as written do not discriminate against men, in practice the courts often seem to favor women in their decisions.
 Many times it takes great effort and much courtroom debate at hearings to insure men are treated fairly in Child Custody, Visitation and Support issues.
 Marilyn enjoys these challenges and feels especially good after helping fathers and children restore relationships.
 She thinks fathers are extremely important to child development and notices that fathers can be very creative and effective in sharing indoor and outdoor experiences with their children.
 Most people will agree that generally children are better off with a mom and a dad.
 In the modern era of a high percentage of split marriages and complicated post relationships, it is still important that each child continues to enjoy a relationship with his or her father.
 It is very rewarding to Marilyn when her efforts and ability can create a better circumstance for children by helping their fathers.

-Marilyn has been happily married and happily divorced.
+Marilyn has been happily married, happily divorced and happily re-married.
 She loves children and has a daughter and two sons of her own.
 Many children of clients are brought by for a visit, which Marilyn finds very enjoyable.